Neelshah1810/Optimizing-Delivery-Routes-for-Courier-Company-Using-LPP/README.md

 3. Total distance traveled
 4. Solution status

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Authors

-- Your Name
-- Your Email/Contact Information

 ## Acknowledgments